OUR MENTOR PROGRAM

 The EMERGE Mentor Program is a valuable resource for EMERGE students and is proven to help increase their social capital and career networks.
 To help us serve more students and create additional opportunities for them to thrive, please consider making a meaningful gift to EMERGE.
 To do so you can go online or send us a check by mail.

 Every year we welcome returning and new mentors with a diverse range of backgrounds.
-If you know of an outstanding professional or community volunteer who is ready to provide personal and professional development to an EMERGE high school senior, we invite you to nominate them.
-We also welcome self-nominations.
+If you are an outstanding professional or community volunteer who is ready to provide personal and professional development to an EMERGE high school senior, we invite you to apply.
 Please note that our mentor selection process is extremely competitive and completing the nomination form does not secure a mentor a slot in our program.

-For more information about our program, please contact Vice President of Development Janicca Stephens at email@example.com.
+For more information about our program, please contact Director of Individual Giving Ally Peterson at email@example.com.

 MEET OUR MENTORS AND STUDENTS